AdamWongCH/analytics-thinking/2-Problem-Framing/README.md

 ## The Problem

-This is not yet a well-defined analytics problem.
+This is not yet a problem.

+It is a request.

 We need to clarify:

-* What does “engagement” mean?
+* What does engagement mean?
 * What decision will this support?
-* What outcome are we trying to improve?
+* What action will be taken?

 ---

-## How This Module Works

-This module follows a simple learning flow:
+## Learning Flow

-1. **Learn** → `lesson.md`
+1. Lesson → `lesson.md`
-2. **Think** → `exercise.md`
+2. Exercise → `exercise.md`
-3. **Apply** → `lab/`
+3. Lab → `lab/`

-Each step builds on the previous one.

----

-## Exercise

-In the exercise, you will:

-* Identify gaps in vague requests
-* Ask better questions
-* Translate requests into clear problems

----

-## Lab

-In the lab, you will:

-* Structure a problem using a simple framework
-* Define objective, decision, metrics, and analytical question

 ---